 - 1. Employee Coverage.
-For employee dental coverage, the Employer contributes an amount equal to the lesser of 90 percent of the employee premium of the State Dental Plan, or the actual employee premium of the dental plan chosen by the employee.
-However, for calendar years beginning January 1, 2019, the minimum employee contribution shall be \$13.50 per month. - 2.
+For employee dental coverage, the Employer contributes 70 percent of the employee premium of the dental plan. - 2.
 Dependent Coverage.
-For dependent dental coverage, the Employer contributes an amount equal to the lesser of 50 percent of the dependent premium of the State Dental Plan, or the actual dependent premium of the dental plan chosen by the employee. - C. Contribution Formula Basic Life Coverage.
+For dependent dental coverage, the Employer 50 percent of the dependent premium of the dental plan. - C. Contribution Formula Basic Life Coverage.
 For employee basic life coverage and accidental death and dismemberment coverage, the Employer contributes 100 percent of the cost.